 Note that by eating enough protein in your diet, you get all of the amino acids you need.

-There are no conditions that increase the nutritional requirements for histidine.
+There are no conditions that increase how much histidine you need.

-Excess histidine may cause psychological disturbances and contribute to mood disorders.
-Generally, single amino acid supplements are not recommended for people who eat an adequate or even less than adequate amount of protein.
+Taking too much histidine may cause psychological issues.
+It may also contribute to mood disorders.
+In general, single amino acid supplements aren’t recommended for people who eat enough or even less than enough protein.

-Women who are pregnant or breastfeeding should not use histidine supplements.
+Women who are pregnant or breastfeeding shouldn’t use histidine supplements.